ampproject/amp.dev/TRANSLATIONS.md

   1. Find a file to translate.
   1. Create a [GitHub Issue](https://github.com/ampproject/docs/issues/new).
-  1. Declare which language you are translating the document.
+    * Declare into which language you're translating the document.
-  1. Name which file you wish to translate or update.
+    * Name which file you wish to translate or update.
-  1. Give a rough estimation of how much of the file you are translating.
+    * Give a rough estimation of how much of the file you are translating.
       * Full File
       * Partial File
       * Few Terms
-  1. Provide a general estimation of how much time it will take to complete the translation task.
+    * Provide a general estimation of how much time it will take to complete the translation task.
-  1. Add [@CrystalFaith](https://github.com/CrystalFaith) to give document status:
+    * Add [@CrystalFaith](https://github.com/CrystalFaith) so she can triage the localization request and inform you in case there's already somebody working on the same translation:
       * Yes!
 Please translate this!
       * Thanks for your interest, but the internal team or a volunteer is currently working on this document.
 You will be added as a reviewer before it goes live.

-Some languages have created channels on Slack where a localized documentation tracker has been created.
+Some volunteer translators have created channels on Slack where a localized documentation tracker has been created.
 We encourage you to join and introduce yourself!
-We encourage you to participate [AMP Slack Channel](https://docs.google.com/forms/d/e/1FAIpQLSd83J2IZA6cdR6jPwABGsJE8YL4pkypAbKMGgUZZriU7Qu6Tg/viewform?fbzx=4406980310789882877).
+Join the [AMP Slack Channel here](https://docs.google.com/forms/d/e/1FAIpQLSd83J2IZA6cdR6jPwABGsJE8YL4pkypAbKMGgUZZriU7Qu6Tg/viewform?fbzx=4406980310789882877).

 ### Creating localized files